siegrainwong/ancorazor/README.md

 Run `path-to-ancorazor/build/dev.sh`

-This would launch sql server, skywalking, nginx and ancorazor in your docker.
+This would launch sql server, skywalking, nginx and ancorazor together in your docker.
 - Skywalking: `localhost:8080`, the default account/password is admin/admin.
 - Ancorazor: `localhost:8088`, the default username/password is admin/123456.